Al-Ahsa Oasis

+Description

 With an area of around 85.4 km2, Al-Ahsa Oasis is the largest oasis in the world.
-A large part of the Oasis is the Empty Quarter, also referred to as Rub' al Khali in Arabic.
-The Empty quarter covers almost three quarters of the land in the oasis whereas the residential areas constitute to 18% of the area of the oasis.
+A large part of the oasis is located in the Empty Quarter, also referred to as Rub' al Khali in Arabic.
+This covers almost three-quarters of the land in the oasis, while residential areas constitute 18%.

-There are more than 2.5 million palm trees including date palms in the oasis, which is fed from a huge underground aquifer and irrigated by the flow of more than 280 artesian springs, which allows agriculture all year round in a region that is otherwise sand desert.
+There are more than 2.5 million palm trees including date palms in the oasis, which is fed from a huge underground aquifer and irrigated by the flow of more than 280 artesian springs, allowing year-round agriculture in a region that is otherwise sand desert.

-Al-Ahsa is part of the region known historically for its high skill in tailoring, especially in making bisht, a traditional men's cloak.
-Al-Bahrain geographical province is in Eastern Arabia, which includes the eastern coast of the Arabian Peninsula down to the borders of the UAE, Oman, and also includes the island of Awal (modern-day Bahrain).
-Historically, Al-Ahsa was the main city in Al-Bahrain province, making up most of its population and providing most of its agricultural output.

-The site became a World Heritage site in 2018.
+The oasis became a World Heritage site in 2018.
 It has also been part of the UNESCO Creative Cities Network since December 2015.
-According to one author, the oases of Al-Ahsa and Al Ain (in the UAE, on the border with Oman) are the most important in the Arabian Peninsula.
+According to one author, the oases of Al-Ahsa and Al Ain (in the U.A.E., on the border with Oman) are the most important in the Persian Gulf region.

 Etymology

 Al-Ahsa is the plural form of "Al-Ḥisā" (ٱلْحِسَى) which refers to a landscape of accumulated sand with an impermeable layer underneath.
-When rain falls onto such a landscape, the water soaks through the sand (which also protects it from evaporation), and is retained by the impermeable base layer, forming an aquifer.
-A well drilled into the land produces a sweet cold spring.
+When rain falls onto such a landscape, the water soaks through the sand (which prevents it from evaporating) and is retained by the impermeable base layer, forming an aquifer.
+Wells drilled into the earth can then provide access to a cool spring.

 The area used to be called Pit-Ardashir (ܦܝܛܐܪܕܫܝܪ) by Assyrians and Persians.

 History

 Ancient history

-Al-Ahsa has been inhabited since prehistoric times, due to its abundance of water in an otherwise arid region.
+Al-Ahsa has been inhabited since prehistoric times because of its abundance of water in an otherwise arid region.
 Natural fresh-water springs have surfaced at oases in the region for millennia, encouraging human habitation and agricultural efforts (date palm cultivation especially) since prehistoric times.

 The oasis region and specifically the name Hajar (also Hagar, Haǧar) may be related to the Ancient Near East toponym Agarum, mentioned in Dilmunite inscriptions as the original home of their chief deity Inzak.
 If so, Agarum probably referred to the mainland area of Arabia lying opposite Bahrain.
 According to the hypothesis, the Dilmun civilization originated at the oases of Eastern Arabia, but later relocated to the isle of Bahrain.
 This interpretation is not without criticism, however, and other sources place Agarum on the isle of Failaka.